 The online referral system allows staff to report a concern regarding a member of staff.
 If the allegation involves a member of staff there is a tick box that can be selected, this ensures that the referral is only seen by the Head Teacher.

-The Head Teacher / chair of governors will then follow the procedures set out in Appendix 3, if appropriate.
+The Head Teacher / Chair of Governors will then follow the procedures set out in Appendix 3, if appropriate.

-7.8 Allegations of peer on peer abuse
+7.8 Allegations of Sexual Harassment